 I would say those look amazing for a cover page!
 Or maybe just a filler for that empty page that keeps bothering you.

-Spooky October Bullet Journal Inspirations
+Spooky Halloween Bullet Journal Inspirations

 Time to share some amazing Halloween-themed Bullet Journal pages.

 I know these will be an amazing inspiration for your spooky October Bullet Journal theme.

 Like the entire monthly setup, I’m starting this roundup with cover page inspirations.
 They can also give you tons of ideas on what kind of take you want on your spooky setup.

 After all, Halloween is a very wide topic, and you can approach this theme in a lot of different ways.

 Sarah is all about nature, crystals, and the environment, so of course, in her magical take on Halloween theme, you can see witchcraft.